lahgomes/lahgomes/README.md

 🌱 I’m front-end developer student.

-🎯 I’m currently learning about HTML,CSS and JavaScript
+🎯 I’m currently learning about HTML, CSS and JavaScript

 👀 I'm looking to collaborate on Front End